tanweijie123/tp/docs/UserGuide.md

 Examples:
 *  `sview p/all` Displays all sessions.
 *  `sview p/+0D` Display all sessions today.
-*  `sview p/-1d` Display sessions within the past 2 days (yesterday and today).
+*  `sview p/-1d` Display sessions from the past 1 day to today (yesterday and today).
-*  `sview p/+2w` Display sessions within the next 2 weeks.
+*  `sview p/+2w` Display sessions from today to 2 weeks later.
-(e.g. If today is Friday, display from today till the Friday that falls 2 weeks later).
+(e.g. If today is Friday, display from today to the Friday that falls 2 weeks later).

 ### Adding a Schedule: `schadd`